miciek/pacman-multiplayer-fp/README.md

-# Workshop: TDDing Reliable Web Apps
+# Workshop: TDDing Functional Web Apps

-Get some theoretical and practical overview of the TDD approach, Functional Programming & Reactive Streams by creating a multiplayer Pac-Man game server.
+Get some theoretical and practical overview of the TDD approach & Functional Programming by creating a multiplayer Pac-Man game server.

+* First steps in Scala and Scalatest.
 * Test Driven Development (baby steps, starting with the game logic and moving towards HTTP).
 * Purely functional approach (separated data and behaviors, no exceptions, ADTs, `Option`s).
 * Modeling using immutable structures.